GRIDAPPSD/Powergrid-Models/platform/README.md

 * GridLAB-D doesn't export load currents and other shunt currents to the CSV file, but Nlink includes them for OpenDSS
 * Only voltage errors within 0.8 per-unit are included in MAEv.
 This means the comparison doesn't try to match voltages in a de-energized part of the network due to wiring, phasing or switching errors.
 However, such errors would still appear in MAEi.
 * Efforts may be undertaken to reduce MAEv and MAEi.

+### Preparation for Batch Import

+This procedure verifies that platform models work with Houses and Measurements.
+A precondition is that the Batch Testing Process or Step-by-step Testing Process has been completed.
+A postcondition is that the CIM XML files are ready to deploy in GridAPPS-D as described in [BLAZEGRAPH_IMPORT](../BLAZEGRAPH_IMPORT.md).

+To import all 11 feeder models at once, including Houses and Measurements:

+1. Change to the ```platform``` directory
+2. Start Blazegraph with ```docker restart blazegraph```
+3. Issue ```./import_all.sh```

+The last several lines of console output should indicate that 5 cases have run successfully with Houses.

+In order to test the DER scripts on a platform feeder model (assume Blazegraph still running):

+1. Change to the ```platform/DER``` directory
+2. Issue ```./insert_der.sh```
+3. Issue ```./test_der.sh```
+4. Issue ```./drop_der.sh```

+Console output from step 3 should indicate that a DER case ran on the Transactive model, in both OpenDSS and GridLAB-D.
+The test DER is removed from Blazegraph in step 4.

 ## Directory Contents